scgolang/oscsync/README.md

 | Address                                         | Description
 | ----------------------------------------------- | --------------------------------------
 | /sync/tempo f:bpm                               | Update the Node's tempo.
+Masters MUST send this to every registered slave any time the master tempo changes.
 | /sync/counter i:bar                             | Slave MUST ensure that it's internal clock is at `bar`.
+A master MUST send this message any time it moves to a new bar.
 | /sync/pulse f:bpm i:bar i:beat i:pulse          | Slave SHOULD use this message for fine-grained synchronization with the master.

 Slaves MAY also implement the following methods: